Small Profits and Quick Returns Twelve Ways for Early Startup Survival

-Small Profits and Quick Returns: Think as big as a Roman Emperor and start with small steps towards building your own empire.
+Small Profits and Quick Returns (SPQR): Think as big as a Roman Emperor and start with small steps towards building your own empire.
 The reason for a big vision is to have clarity of purpose.
 The reason to take baby steps is to get results quickly.
 Small profits and quick returns keep the cash flowing in those vital and scary early days.
-Returns may come in the form of feedback as much as from revenue or saved costs.
+Returns may come in the form of feedback, as much as from revenue or saved costs.
 There is no business that goes according to (business) plan.
 If you take those initial steps without having the big picture, you’ll soon be lost.

 1 Plan for the Horizon